 If we find an existing supplier is non-compliant with our policies or code of conduct, or provides us with inadequate information to assure us of their compliance with our Terms and Conditions we will work with them to ensure that they are able to provide us with the information and, if appropriate, to improve their performance.

-If a supplier is found to be unable to meet our terms and conditions or policies, we will consider terminating our relationship with them as soon as practicable.
+If a supplier is found to be unable to meet our terms and conditions or policies, we will review our relationship with them as soon as practicable.
 During 2019-20 we are pleased that we did not encounter any occasions where we needed to consider terminating our relationship.

 This statement is made in accordance with section 54(1) of the Modern Slavery Act 2015 and constitutes the Virgin Care Group’s slavery and human trafficking statement for the financial year ending March 31 2020.